nesterow/redis_proxy/readme.md

 - TCP Proxy is in todo list, since it requires to implement a subset of redis protocol.

 ### Complexity
-- For cache oprations like retrieval, insertion and deletion - `O(1)`
+- For cache operations like retrieval, insertion and deletion - `O(1)`
 - For cache invalidation the complicity is `O(n1)`, this is additional operation scheduled in periods of cache expiration time
 - For https proxy, worst case would be retrieval operation from redis when the entity is stored on disk - `O(1+n1)`